Magnifying glass over a government building — symbolizing public accountability

 CURRENT WORK

-Our current investigation slate covers Louisville, Sarasota County, St. Petersburg, Hillsborough County, Frisco, and Denver.
+Our current investigation slate covers Sarasota County, the City of Sarasota, Louisville, St. Petersburg, Hillsborough County, Frisco, and Denver.
 Each community was brought to us by citizens.
 Each has documented fiscal questions on a public record.
 Each has an upcoming election where the facts matter.

 See All Investigations →